Early valved hornA History of Horn Articles Online

 His article is set up in the form of questions and answers, and I will use the same seven questions he used (only slightly modified) as a starting point to reflect on the history of Horn Articles Online.

-1. Whose idea was it for you to have a website?
+Early Valved Horn1.
+Whose idea was it for you to have a website?

-In early 1998 I first acquired a PC powerful enough to run a browser on it, prior to that I had only had E-mail access (and that only for a bit more than two years).
+In early 1998 I first acquired a PC powerful enough to run a browser on it.
+Prior to that I had only had E-mail access (and that only for a bit more than two years).
 At the time I was Third Horn in the Nashville Symphony and was enthusiastic about horn history, having recently completed a very substantial dissertation about the valved horn in early 19th century Germany and also several related articles for The Horn Call.
 The idea came to me that these materials could be worked into a website.

-2. How, then, did your site get set up?
+John Ericson2.
+How, then, did your site get set up?

 I started working out the layout in WordPerfect actually, the same program I had used for my dissertation, making charts and dividing up materials from my published articles and my dissertation to flow better on the Internet as sort of an “online book.”
 The hardest thing is always organization of content.